CentOS/gitlab-webhooks/README.md

 ## Development

-Docker compose can be used to run an instance:
+Docker compose can be used for local development:

 ```
 docker-compose up